The Ultimate Guide to RV Camping in Iowa

 Fishing, Boating, and Water Activities

 Trails are great, but they aren’t the only thing that can make the outdoors extra fun.
-Water can also provide hours of amusement.
-Whether you prefer fishing, swimming, or chasing waterfalls, Iowa has a water-based activity for you.
+Water activities can also provide hours of amusement.
+Whether you prefer fishing, swimming, or chasing waterfalls, Iowa has something for you.

 For anglers, there are many excellent fishing spots in the state.
 Black Hawk Lake near the town of Lake View is a great starting spot.
 We also really like the fishing at Lake Macbride near Solon (and the Kentucky spotted bass found here are pretty great).